kleinomicslab/mrbin/README.md

 Several files may be written to the chosen directory:
 * A .txt file containing all parameters and potential warning messages from the mrbin run.
 This file can be reloaded to R using recreatemrbin("filename").
 This will enable reusing parameters used in a previous run and can help increase reproducibility.
 * A .Rdata file containing the generated mrbin data object.
+* A .R text file containing R code to recreate and or load the data set.
 * A .pdf file containing quality control plots of the raw binned data
 * A .pdf file containing quality control plots of the processed binned data
 * A .pdf file containing preview plots of the chosen signal-to-noise levels of selected spectra